 Among all the retail businesses, food retail implies the toughest challenges and all the big food retails are joining the chase.
 Walmart and Costco are more than tough competitors and they are also looking to collect similar kind of data.
 More importantly, food is something everyone buys frequently and hence, gives the finest possible insight about a person.

-From behaviour to buying patterns to consumption patterns, such as whether the customer prefers brands over prices, whether fancy food over regular meals and many more data can be gathered and then, tallied with other kinds of data.
+From behavior to buying patterns to consumption patterns, such as whether the customer prefers brands over prices, whether fancy food over regular meals and many more data can be gathered and then, tallied with other kinds of data.
 In fact, the diet patterns are also up for observation such as protein and curbs.
 In short, Amazon is changing retail head on by making the customer a moving body of innumerable data points.